-2.3.
-New tools for lens alignment and aerosol beam diagnostics
+2.3 New tools for lens alignment and aerosol beam diagnostics

-265 2.3.1.
-2D Lens scan imaging stage
+2.3.1 2D lens scan imaging stage

 We have developed a new, fully automated ADL alignment stage that provides fast, accurate, and reproducible lens alignment.
-The original alignment stage (that is installed on standard commercial AMSs) was replaced with a custom-built 2D lens scan stage that consists of a linear XY stage (Thorlabs Mod XYT1) with stronger, custom springs and a new vacuum interface (Fig. 3 and Sect.
+The original alignment stage (that is installed on standard commercial AMSs) was replaced with a custombuilt 2D lens scan stage that consists of a linear xy stage (Thorlabs Mod XYT1) with stronger, custom springs and a new vacuum interface (Fig. 3 and Sect.
 S5).
-The manual actuators were replaced with electronic stepper motor linear actuators (Thorlabs Inc., model

-270 ZFS13B) in the two orthogonal directions to the particle beam (X and Y axes).
-Note that the X-Y axes of the lens scanning stage are offset 15 degrees from the X-Y axes of the BWP due to mechanical limitations.
-For the vacuum interface, a custom edge-welded bellows tube provides both secure vacuum sealing and a sufficient range of motion for the ADL (about 5 mm).
-The electronic actuators are computer-controlled and can do a full 2-dimensional scan of the vaporizer in ~25 minutes.
-The precision and reproducibility of the electronic actuators is < 50 μm, which translates to a positional reproducibility of better than 125 μm when projected on the AMS vaporizer.
+The manual actuators were replaced with electronic stepper motor linear actuators (Thorlabs Inc., model ZFS13B) in the two orthogonal directions to the particle beam (x and y axes).
+Note that the x-y axes of the lens scanning stage are offset 15° from the x-y axes of the BWP due to mechanical limitations.
+For the vacuum interface, a custom tube of edge-welded bellows provides both secure vacuum sealing and a sufficient range of motion for the ADL (about 5 mm).
+The electronic actuators are computer-controlled and can do a full 2-dimensional scan of the vaporizer in \sim 25 min.
+The precision/reproducibility of the electronic actuators is $< 50 \,\mu\text{m}$, which translates to a positional reproducibility of better than 125 μm when projected on the AMS vaporizer.